 “We’re plotting our comeback.”

 “That movie’s dead, boys.”
-What a great name for a band, I thought.
+What a great name for a band, I think.

-“We got Andy interested in using it with his latest art project.”
+“We got Andy interested in using it for his latest art project.”

 “Warhol can’t seem to get enough of you boys.”

 “On the ass, yeah,” Bobby quips.

 “Last year’s winners are today’s forgotten memory.”